 Thanks to a $300,000 grant from Trillium Health Resources in 2016, the Town of Wrightsville Beach has a beautiful inclusive playground!
 For information or access to the wheelchair swing, please contact the Parks and Recreation office at 910-256-7925.

-Tennis Courts: Tennis courts are reserved for tennis use only on Wednesdays, Fridays, and Saturdays (2 courts) from 7:00 - 11:00 a.m.
+Tennis Courts: Three tennis courts are reserved for tennis use only on Wednesdays, Fridays, and two courts on Saturdays, from 7:00 - 11:00 a.m.